 Almost two-thirds (65%) of retail firms reported noticing more of their competitors offered embedded financial solutions in 2021.
 Again, this view was more prevalent in the UK (74%) than in Germany (65%) or Belgium (57%).

 On a personal level, however, two in five (39%) senior decision-makers in the retail sector said they personally do not fully understand the term ‘embedded finance’.

 Wojciech Sobieraj, CEO of Vodeno, said: “Interest in embedded financial solutions is rising rapidly among non-financial businesses, and with good reason.
 Smart brands understand the value of embedded banking because they know that creating a better checkout experience will increase conversion and customer engagement.
 This is the promise of Banking-as-a-Service.”

 ”Our research shows that Europe’s retailers recognise the embedded banking opportunity and are planning to invest.
 But, it is important for brands to understand that not all BaaS providers are created equal.
 BaaS technology must be coupled with a licence and the compliance and regulatory expertise in order to offer these products.”

-“This is what we provide at Vodeno, cloud-native, API-based technology alongside access to a European banking licence, to allow our clients to open new commercial opportunities, optimise their customer journey and enter new markets.”
+“This is what we provide at Vodeno as one of the embedded finance providers, cloud-native, API-based technology alongside access to a European banking licence, to allow our clients to open new commercial opportunities, optimise their customer journey and enter new markets.”

 Download our latest report below